Skip to content

 If you already have an existing data table and want to reload data into it, then you can use the PUT method to upload a new spreadsheet.
 The request should be made to the endpoint https://sheetlabs.com/datatables/upload/{organisation}/{datatable_id}.
 The request must have the content encoding of multipart/form-data and must include a parameter named files that references the uploaded file.

-The below shows how to upload a CSV file into an existing data table using the popular tool curl:
+The below shows how to upload a CSV file into an existing data table:

 curl -X PUT -u "user@example.com:password" -v -F files=@coupons.csv https://sheetlabs.com/datatables/upload/ACME/15335